Which are the best PEMF Machines?

 If you’re an over-worked, over-stressed 40-year-old, then low-intensity PEMF can pay for itself in extra energy and productivity, and in helping you avoid some of the chronic health challenges that often begin around this age.

 If you’re a 70-year-old with osteo-arthritis, you might go for the slightly faster pain relief of a high-intensity system.
-On the other hand, many of your other issues, including the health of your autonomic nervous and cardiovascular systems, sleep, anxiety and disease prevention, may not improve, or even get worse, and would almost certainly be better addressed with daily use of a low-intensity system.
+On the other hand, many of your other issues, including the health of your autonomic nervous system, your heart and cardiovascular system, sleep, anxiety and disease prevention, may not improve, or may even get worse, and would almost certainly be better addressed with daily use of a low-intensity system.

 Many people seek out PEMF because they have a serious health issue, have indications that it may be on the way or just want to beat the odds.
 Whatever your reasons, it makes sense to approach it as a technology that can help with almost any health challenge but isn’t seen as a direct remedy.
 When the body has the right resources, it does the work of self healing.